 This is why FERPA training is essential.
 All school personnel with access to student data should know when to share data and when not to do so.

-FERPA training does not need to be long, boring, or onerous.
+FERPA training for faculty does not need to be long, boring, or onerous.
 Our course is designed to cover the basics without unnecessary details.

 Our course (~15 minutes) provides a basic introduction to FERPA.
 It is designed for administrators, faculty, and staff.

 The course provides a clear overview of FERPA and practical guidance about how to comply.
-The course is taught by Professor Daniel Solove, who has taught in higher education for more than 15 years.
-Professor Solove teaches in a highly-engaging way that is ideally suited for the higher education context.
+The course is taught by Professor Daniel Solove, who has taught in higher education for almost 20 years.
+Professor Solove teaches in a highly-engaging way that is ideally suited for the higher education context and to teach FERPA training for faculty members.
 The course is visually stimulating, interactive, and filled with concrete examples.

 The course module is SCORM-compliant and works on most learning management systems.